40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: Hispanic Heritage Foundation

 Requirements: (a) Currently enrolled in high school and graduating in the spring of 2020, (b) must have a minimum unweighted 3.0 GPA on a 4.0 scale or 7.5 on a 10.0 scale, (c) must enroll at an accredited higher education institution in 2020-2021, (d) be of Hispanic heritage (includes Spain, Brazil, Philippines), (e) if selected, attendance to regional awards ceremony is mandatory and travel is at the recipient’s expense, (f) be a U.S. permanent resident, U.S. citizen, or qualify under the DACA.
-Please visit the scholarship website for more information.

 The Youth Awards honors Latino high school seniors who demonstrate involvement in their community and an exceptional academic record.
 Students are recognized in the following categories: Business & Entrepreneurship, Community Service, Education, Healthcare & Science, Media & Entertainment, and Technology & Engineering.
 The Youth Awards recognizes students to provide a one-time grant for their college education, or to fund a community service effort to help position students as community leaders.